darilrt/amuse-editor/README.md

 # Amuse Editor
-This is editor for Amuse engine.
-It is written in C++ and uses SDL2 for rendering and input handling.
+Amuse is a multiplatform 2D/3D game engine written in C++.
+This is the editor for the engine.

 ## Screenshots